Neil Packer / One of a Kind

 Neil Packer has had a long and successful career as an illustrator and designer.
 And now the time has come for a major exhibition.

 Much of his more recent work has been for Walker Books and the spur for this show is his most recent book for them which is the culmination of an idea he’s been nursing for many years.
-‘One of a Kind’ has given him the chance to pull together aspects of taxonomy in a charming narrative, and we’re delighted that it will be published in October. https://www.walker.co.uk/One-of-a-Kind-9781406379228.aspx
+‘One of a Kind’ has given him the chance to pull together aspects of taxonomy in a charming narrative. https://www.walker.co.uk/One-of-a-Kind-9781406379228.aspx

 Many people will have noticed Silk Roads, the book written by Peter Frankopan and illustrated by Neil.
 With the clever use of so many illustration styles to suggest different periods in history he made this into a sensational book which has sold in over eleven different languages.

-It’s been The Folio Society which has given Neil the breadth of work over the past twenty years and he’s very much enjoyed the challenge of interpreting for them everything from modern fiction to Dante’s Inferno.
+It’s been The Folio Society which has given Neil the breadth of work over the past twenty years and he’s very much enjoyed the challenge of interpreting for them.
 We hope to have originals from such classics as Foucault’s Pendulum and One Hundred Years of Solitude in the show.
 Perhaps even Catch 22, or Arabian Nights …